P1sec/MCC_MNC/README.md

 ```

 Then, in order to load all those imported data with aligned and coherent values
-(e.g. country name, ISO codes and other numbering and information), the module
+(e.g. country names, ISO codes and other information and numbering), the module
-_patch_dataset_ can be used.
+*patch_dataset* can be used.
 It exports the Wikipedia, World Factbook and Egallic
-dataset, after applying few corrections and fixes:
+dataset, after applying few corrections and fixes on them:

 ```
 >>> from patch_dataset import *